 - Nobody asks for captioning access (or any type of communication access services): It’s the most common reaction I get from event organizers when I suggest them to project live captioning for the whole audience.
 Since hearing loss is very stigmatized, many people having it would not ask for access services or even know about live captioning or their rights to full and equal communication access.
 Also, captioning is universal access benefiting more people than just those who cannot hear (foreigners, for example).

 Since captioning is universal access for many audience members, I suggest event organizers to provide live captioning at public events as a default access for the general audience and to mention this in announcements in addition to noting that other communication access services can be arranged upon request.
 Live captioning can be provided on site or remotely (there are pros and cons for both options).

 Event organizers are part of Audio Accessibility’s client list – contact us for consulting and training for the following:

-- explaining to you in detail about different types of captioning services and how it works in different settings,
+- explaining to you in detail about different types of captioning and interpreting services and how it works in different settings,

-- referring you to captioners (and interpreters if needed) you plan to hire that are of good quality, and
+- referring you to captioners and interpreters you plan to hire that are of good quality, and

 - guiding you through all steps of your event planning (and post-event recordings if needed) to ensure that communication access services go smoothly.